v-puppala/Neural-Network-based-Algotrader/README.md

 # We recognize that the client will not be protected against market risk since this product is direction and not hedged

 ## Code:
-  Note that the  machine learning backend that powers the trading bot's output is under Vishal-Algotrading.ipynb
+  Note that the  machine learning backend that powers the trading bot's output is under Vishal-Algotrading.ipynb.
+Also note that the feature engineering section of Vishal's ml backend contains features that never ended up being used.
+A more "cleaned up" version of the feature engineering code can be found in Bethel's code.